Using backend tests to evaluate a runtime#

 """

-Runs an ONNX model using ONNXRuntime.
+Runs an ONNX model using ONNXRuntime with support for all dtypes.

 Args: